 Posted on Friday 06 December 2019

-As any good financial advisor will tell you, the key to successfully sticking to a budget is by keeping your spending top of mind.
-As you start getting ready for your party, make sure that you document all of your expenses.
-Write them down on a notepad, make a list on your kitchen whiteboard, or use your budgeting app to enter each expense (no matter how small).
+As any good financial advisor will tell you, the key to successfully sticking to a budget is to keep your spending on top of your mind.
+As you start getting ready for your party, make sure that you document what you plan to buy.
+As you also buy, write down everything you spend.

-If you want to get a serving tray for your appetizers, a punch bowl, or a new set of drinking glasses, you totally can—but don’t buy them full price!
+If you want to get a serving tray for your appetizers, a punch bowl, or a new set of drinking glasses, you should.
+There's only one thing; don’t buy them at full price!
 Thrift stores, second-hand stores, and garage sales can all be a gold mine for used kitchen accessories.

 Trying to decorate your house for a holiday party while on a budget can be a tough job.
-Streamers, balloons, centerpieces, and tablecloths aren’t cheap (especially if glitter is involved).
-The good news is that you can still get the decorations that you want without having to drain your entire holiday party budget.
+Streamers, balloons, centrepieces, and tablecloths aren’t cheap.
+Let's not get started on the price of glitters.

 Instead of buying enough decorations for your entire home, focus on a few main areas: the mantle, entryway, and dining table are all great examples.
 Keep it simple and budget-friendly by choosing only one or two areas to decorate.

 If you’ve ever gotten married, then you know exactly how expensive paper invitations can be.
 Even if you haven't, you must have heard.
 When it comes to planning a holiday party, it may be tempting to splurge on paper invites.
 However, there’s little sense in spending extra money on the invite.
 Besides, climate change is real.